panshu02/Scraping-Product-Information-using-Selenium/README.md

 https://docs.google.com/spreadsheets/d/1BZSPhk1LDrx8ytywMHWVpCqbm8URTxTJrIRkD7PnGTM/edit?usp=sharing

-Using pandas the sheets is read as a csv file to a dataframe.
+Using pandas the sheet is read as a csv file to a dataframe.
 The URLs are then sent in a loop  to a scraping function 'prod_info' which scrapes the necessary data from the URLs.
 The data is stored as a list of dictionaries where each element of the list is one URL result.
 This data list is then dumped into a json file using the json python library.

 Time taken to open and extract product information from all pages: **13m 24s**